bioFAM/MOFA/README.md

 # MOFA: Multi-Omics Factor Analysis

-## IMPORTANT NOTICE: MOFA v1 is officially depreciated, please switch to (MOFA+)[https://github.com/bioFAM/MOFA2]
+### Important notice: [MOFA v1](https://github.com/bioFAM/MOFA) is officially depreciated, please switch to [MOFA v2](https://github.com/bioFAM/MOFA2)

 MOFA is a factor analysis model that provides a **general framework for the integration of multi-omic data sets** in a completely unsupervised fashion.
 Intuitively, MOFA can be viewed as a versatile and statistically rigorous generalization of principal component analysis (PCA) to multi-omics data.
-Given several data matrices with measurements of multiple ‘omics data types on the same or on overlapping sets of samples, MOFA infers an **interpretable low-dimensional data representation in terms of (hidden) factors**.
+Given several data matrices with measurements of multiple -omics data types on the same or on overlapping sets of samples, MOFA infers an **interpretable low-dimensional data representation in terms of (hidden) factors**.
 These learnt factors represent the driving sources of variation across data modalities, thus facilitating the identification of cellular states or disease subgroups.

 Once trained, the model output can be used for a range of downstream analyses, including the visualisation of samples in factor space, the automatic annotation of factors using (gene set) enrichment analysis, the identification of outliers (e.g. due to sample swaps) and the imputation of missing values.